 The entire committee will prepare and administer the examination, and evaluate the candidate's performance on the examination.
 At least three members of the doctoral committee (including the thesis adviser or chair) must be physically present at the final oral dissertation examination.
 The graduate student must also be physically present at the exam.
 (Thus, for a five-person committee, two could participate via distance.)
 No more than one member may participate via telephone; a second member could participate via Skype or Zoom.
 If a member of the committee needs to participate remotely, notify the Ph.D. / M.S. office at the time the exam form is submitted (three weeks prior to the date of the exam or as soon as possible thereafter) and the Ph.D. / M.S. office will prepare a memo for submission to the Graduate School to request the exemption.
-See Final Oral Examination (https://bulletins.psu.edu/graduate/degreerequirements/) for more information about this exam.
+See Final Oral Examination http://gradschool.psu.edu/graduate-education-policies/gcac/gcac-600/gcac-608-final-oral-examination-research-doctorate/?mobileFormat=false for more information about this exam.